Abhishek-Dobliyal/Lotus/README.md

 6. Do some Maths Problems

-7. Weather Forecast

-8. Search Wikipedia
+7. Search Wikipedia

-9. Set Reminders
+8. Set Reminders

 ----> More Functionalities to be added....